-- ExHemplary Life: Hemp Lavender Willow Bark Muscle & Joint Body Butter
+ExHemplary Life: Hemp Lavender Willow Bark Muscle & Joint Body Butter

 Due to differing concentrations of products, different health conditions, and a lack of human research, there is no one single answer to this question.
-Most users will apply CBD salves to their problem areas 1-3 times per day, however some will use them as often as every hour to find relief.
+Most users will apply CBD salves to their problem areas one-to-three times per day, however some will use them as often as every hour to find relief.

-It is best to start with about 3 applications per day and adjust according to how your body and pain respond.
+It is best to start with about three applications per day and adjust according to how your body and pain respond.